nyankers/lua-em/README.md

 true, then various safety checks will be skipped (useful if you know the data is correct, for some reason).

-#### entity:where(query) -> function
+#### entity:query(...) -> function
-Creates a function using the given query to fetch all matching rows from the database.
-The query should be assumed to follow SQL along the lines of `SELECT * FROM entity WHERE `.
-Parameters may be given using sqlite's usual numeric parameter approach, e.g. `entity:where("owner = ?")`.
+Creates a function using the given query to fetch all matching rows.
+See below on how to format queries.

-The resulting function has a signature like `where(...)` accepts these parameters and binds them in order they're given (using lsqlite3's `stmt:bind_values(...)`).

 **Note:** This function currently isn't supported in transactions.
-Furthermore, the results will honor the database's current state, *not* any pending changes.
-Thus, if this distinction would cause issues, run `em.flush()` before using these functions.

 ## Rows